Skip to main content

 Read about the most recent event

-The 13th annual Catie’s Gathering Effingham, presented by Springfield Elementary School, was held on Saturday night, March 25, at the gym at the Clarence Morgan Recreation Complex (generously donated by Effingham County Recreation and Parks).
+The 14th annual Catie’s Gathering Effingham, presented by Springfield Elementary School, was held on Saturday night, March 23rd, at the gym at the Clarence Morgan Recreation Complex, which was generously donated by Effingham County Recreation and Parks.

 Clarence Morgan Gym